comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 Disclaimer: this is mostly my complaint at work, shouldn't be considered seriously (some sort of)

-I've worked with low-level language before, mostly C/C++ , also have some years experience of java development. recently I tried rust and go, as you can see, they're all static-typed, compiler checked language.
-I do use script language like python and javascript, just for write-once and throw up purpose, never use them to create serious project.
-And for some reason, we have to use R language in our work, because we need to maintain a R codebase.
+I've worked with low-level language before, mostly C/C++ , also have some years experience of java development.
+Recently I tried rust and go, as you can see, they're all static-typed, compiler checked language.
+I do use script language like python and javascript, just for one-shot and throw-up usage, never use them to create serious project.
+And for some reason, we have to use R language in our work, because we need to import an existing R project as part of our codebase.

 Let me give a short introduction of R language: it's a interpreted, dynamic typed, GC language, it has good support for statistics and data analysis.
 The main difference of R and most other